-Disaggregated data are provided to faculty for analysis of student learning by the Institutional Equity and Effectiveness (IEE) office (II.A.3.2), and the use of data is a required component for preparing the annual program reviews.
+The Student Learning Outcomes Committee (SLOAG) is charged with overseeing the campus-wide process of developing, assessing, and refining program, course and institutional SLOs (II.A.3.1).
+Disaggregated data are provided to faculty for analysis of student learning by the Institutional Equity and Effectiveness (IEE) division (II.A.3.2), and the use of data is a required component for preparing the annual program reviews.
 In addition, the program review process requires instructional programs to report on the degree to which they are maintaining their SLO assessment rotational schedule (II.A.3.3).
-Working together, faculty design rubrics, select methods for assessing student attainment of the SLOs (II.A.3.4), and develop initiatives to improve student learning (II.A.3.5).
+Working together, faculty design rubrics and select methods for assessing student attainment of the SLOs (II.A.3.4) and develop initiatives to improve student learning (II.A.3.5).

 Official course outlines of record (CORs) are submitted as part of the curriculum approval process (II.A.3.6).
 A master set of course outlines is maintained in the Office of Academic Affairs and Student Learning and is also available for faculty use through CurricUNET, an online curriculum content management system (II.A.3.7).
 The identification of SLOs is a required component on the template used for the submission of new and revised CORs (II.A.3.8).
-In the Full-time Faculty Handbook (II.A.3.9) and the Part-time Faculty Handbook (II.A.3.10), faculty are informed of the institutional expectation that they will provide their students with a syllabus that contains SLOs; division offices collect and review faculty syllabi to verify compliance.
+In the Full-time Faculty Handbook (II.A.3.9) and the Part-time Faculty Handbook (II.A.3.10), faculty are informed of the institutional expectation that they will provide their students with a course outline that contains SLOs.

-VC meets the Standard.
+VC meets this Standard.
 The development and assessment of SLOs for courses, programs, certificates and degrees are tracked by the SLOAG and documented in TracDat.
 The College program review process requires instructional programs to reflect on the results of SLO assessments within the context of creating initiatives for instructional improvement.
 The institution has officially approved CORs that include SLOs.
-Members of the Curriculum Committee review the SLOs stated in the CORs before courses are approved, and SLO and COR information is assessable via the College's website.
+Members of the Curriculum Committee review the SLOs stated in the CORs before courses are approved.
 Faculty members are instructed to include the SLOs officially stated in the COR on their syllabi for each course they teach.
 In addition, deans and department chairs instruct faculty on the importance of discussing the SLOs with their students as part of the customary review of the course syllabus.

-- II.A.3.1: Screenshot, Student Learning Outcomes Advisory Group Webpage - II.A.3.2: Sample Data Report - II.A.3.3: Program Review Template - II.A.3.4: Sample Rubrics - II.A.3.5: Sample Initiatives - II.A.3.6: Curriculum Committee Handbook - II.A.3.7: Screenshot Sample COR on CurricUNET - II.A.3.8: Template for Submission of New and Revised CORs - II.A.3.9: Full-time Faculty Handbook, page 22. - II.A.3.10: Part-time Faculty Handbook, page 16.
+- II.A.3.1: Screenshot, Student Learning Outcomes Committee Webpage - II.A.3.2: Sample Data Report - II.A.3.3: Program Review Template - II.A.3.4: Sample Rubrics - II.A.3.5: Sample Initiatives - II.A.3.6: Curriculum Committee Handbook - II.A.3.7: Screenshot Sample COR on CurricUNET - II.A.3.8: Template for Submission of New and Revised CORs - II.A.3.9: Full-time Faculty Handbook, page x. - II.A.3.10: Part-time Faculty Handbook, page x.